Ethanol10/rimuru-tempest-ror2/README.md

 ## Latest Changes

-- v1.0.4
+- v1.0.5
-    - Removed the need for net messages in transforming body.
-This should fix the Infinite Item Bug on Rimuru.
+    - Fixing README from using discord as a CDN
+    - Fixed Wisp from not granting the buff on Devour.
+    - Fixed timer not counting pulses correctly on Lemurian Devour buff.
 - v1.0.0
     - Devour now has **unique buffs for every monster in the base and expansion** (SotV).
 (Further new enemies may not be supported if created.)
         - We'll update a wiki page later with the list of skills.